Surfer12/BigOTimeandSpace/src/SortAlgo/SortingAnalysisV1.md

     }
 }
 ```
-### Time and Space Complexity
+### Time and Space Complexity of Selection Sort
 - **Time Complexity**:
   - Best Case: O(n^2) - When the input is already sorted in ascending order, the algorithm still needs to iterate through the entire array to find the minimum element in the unsorted portion.
   - Worst Case: O(n^2) - When the input is sorted in descending order, the algorithm needs to iterate through the entire array for each element in the unsorted portion.
-  - Average Case: O(n^2) - In most cases, the algorithm needs to iterate through the entire array for each element in the unsorted portion, leading to a quadratic time complexity.
+  - Average Case: O(n^2) - In all cases, the algorithm needs to iterate through the entire array for each element in the unsorted portion, leading to a quadratic time complexity.

 - **Space Complexity**: O(1) - Selection Sort is an in-place sorting algorithm, meaning it doesn't require any extra space other than the input array as described earlier in the analysis of the insertion sort algorithm.